Stephen37927/forage-midas/README.md

 # Midas
-Project repo for the JPMC Advanced Software Engineering Forage program
+An implementation @Project repo for the JPMC Advanced Software Engineering Forage program